Incident Response Services

 Large Sites and Problematic Configurations

 All service pricing assumes that your website is less than 100GB in size.
-An additional charge of $100 per 100GB will be added for sites over the limit.
+An additional charge of $100 USD per 100GB will be added for sites over the limit.

 We reserve the right to refuse service for hosting configurations that have been known to be problematic.
 We currently will not provide services for sites running on Windows Servers, load-balanced (horizontally-scaled) servers, or sites running the DAP plugin or OptimizePress.
 Orders placed that can not be processed will be refunded.